Jarren Duran

 Jarren William Duran (born September 5, 1996) is an American professional baseball outfielder for the Boston Red Sox of Major League Baseball (MLB).
+He made his MLB debut in 2021.
 Listed at 6 ft 1 in and 205 lb, he bats left-handed and throws right-handed.
+He has played for the Mexico national baseball team.
+Duran was named the MVP of the 2024 MLB All-Star Game.

 Amateur career

 Duran attended Cypress High School in Cypress, California, then played three seasons of college baseball at California State University, Long Beach, where he was primarily a second baseman.
 In 2017, he played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.
 He was selected by the Boston Red Sox in the seventh round of the 2018 Major League Baseball draft.

 Professional career

 Duran spent his first professional season with the Lowell Spinners and Greenville Drive, batting a combined .357 during 2018.
-He started the 2019 season with the Class A-Advanced Salem Red Sox, and was promoted to the Double-A Portland Sea Dogs on June 3.
+He started the 2019 season with the High-A Salem Red Sox, and was promoted to the Double-A Portland Sea Dogs on June 3.
 In mid-June, Duran was added to the top 100 prospects list of Baseball America, at number 99.
 Duran was named to the 2019 All-Star Futures Game, going 1-for-2 after entering the game in the sixth inning.
 In mid-September, Duran was named the High-A (Class A-Advanced) player of the year by Baseball America, and was named the Red Sox' minor league baserunner of the year.
 Overall during 2019 with both Salem and Portland, Duran batted .303 with five home runs and 38 RBIs in 132 games.

 Duran was invited to spring training by the Red Sox in 2020.
 He did not play that season, due to cancellation of the minor league season.
 In November 2020, Duran was ranked by Baseball America as the Red Sox' number five prospect.
 During the 2020–21 Puerto Rican Winter League season, he was named MVP of the final series, helping Criollos de Caguas to the championship.